 Tomy, whose main rivals include Namco Bandai Holdings Inc. (7832.T), said it now expects to post a group net profit of 1.7 billion yen ($14 million) in the year to March, down from its previous forecast for a 5 billion yen profit.

 The average of two analysts polled by Reuters Estimates had projected a net profit of 4.4 billion yen.

-The company left its sales forecast unchanged at 170 billion yen, reflecting the strong performance of a unit that wholesales
+The company left its sales forecast unchanged at 170 billion yen, reflecting the strong performance of a unit that wholesales Nintendo products.

 That business generates lower margins than its core toy business, however, and therefore could not make up for the profit shortfall on toys.

 UPDATE 9-Police consider manslaughter charges over London blaze as thousands evacuated

 * Police fear death toll could rise above 79 (Updates number of people affected, adds political reaction)